Mostly Sunny With a High Near 74

 Today

-Isolated showers and thunderstorms after noon.
-Some of the storms could produce small hail, gusty winds, and heavy rain.
+Scattered showers and thunderstorms before 4pm, then isolated showers and thunderstorms after 5pm.
 Mostly sunny, with a high near 74.
-East wind 5 to 10 mph becoming south in the afternoon.
-Chance of precipitation is 20%.
+Southeast wind 5 to 10 mph becoming northwest in the morning.
+Chance of precipitation is 30%.

 Tonight

-Isolated showers and thunderstorms before midnight.
-Some of the storms could produce small hail, gusty winds, and heavy rain.
-Cloudy, then gradually becoming partly cloudy, with a low around 51.
-East wind 5 to 8 mph.
+Isolated showers and thunderstorms before 8pm.
+Mostly clear, with a low around 47.
+Breezy, with a west wind 15 to 20 mph becoming southwest 6 to 11 mph in the evening.
+Winds could gust as high as 30 mph.
 Chance of precipitation is 20%.

+Mostly sunny, with a high near 75.
+Light west southwest wind becoming southwest 8 to 13 mph in the morning.
+Winds could gust as high as 20 mph.

+Partly cloudy, with a low around 47.
+West northwest wind 5 to 11 mph.

 Wednesday

-A 20 percent chance of showers and thunderstorms after noon.
-Mostly sunny, with a high near 73.

-A 20 percent chance of showers and thunderstorms before midnight.
-Mostly cloudy, with a low around 49.

 A chance of showers and thunderstorms.
-Mostly sunny, with a high near 72.
+Sunny, with a high near 73.
+Breezy.

 Whatever the weather, have a wonderful day!